Search Key Staff

-As head of our San Francisco office, David Schneiderman advises clients in corporate and financial communications, crises, complex litigation, antitrust and other regulatory matters, labor relations and environmental issues.
+David Schneiderman advises clients in corporate and financial communications, crises, complex litigation, antitrust and other regulatory matters, labor relations and environmental issues.
 He has developed and implemented broad-based reputation management programs for companies in technology, energy, media and financial services.
 His present and past clients include Yahoo!, PG&E, Ubiquiti Networks, Sanofi, Adobe and Real Networks.

 Mr. Schneiderman was formerly CEO at Village Voice Media.
 Previously, Mr. Schneiderman served as the Publisher and Editor-in-Chief of the Village Voice, which under his leadership, won its first Pulitzer Prize.
 Prior to that, he was at The New York Times, where he helped launch the Op-Ed page, the first of its kind in the country.